cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 Let us take a look at the parameters of this function:

-- The context `ctx` provides useful information on the current state such as the current block height and allows the keeper `k` to access the KVStore.
-You can check all the methods of `ctx` [here](https://github.com/cosmos/cosmos-sdk/blob/develop/types/context.go#L144-L168)
+- The context `ctx` to access the stores.
 - The keeper `k` allows the handler to read and write from the different stores, including the module's store (`SimpleGovernance` in our case) and all the stores from other modules that the keeper `k` has been granted an access to (`stake` and `bank` in our case).
 - The message `msg` that holds all the information provided by the sender of the transaction.